 Watch what Professor Liu has to say about his lecture in the trailer video below:

-Gordon Liu, Professor of Marketing Strategy, has received PhD from Royal Holloway, University of London (UK) in 2008.
+Gordon Liu, Professor of Marketing Strategy, received his PhD from Royal Holloway, University of London (UK) in 2008.
 Now based in The Open University Business School, his research interests lie in exploring the ways that marketing strategies are implemented in business and social enterprises/non-profits.
 This includes ideas related to product innovation/new product development, strategic orientation/capabilities, and networks/strategic alliance.

 |14:00 - 15:00||Tea/coffee on arrival|